Janda has explored four continents, by train, motorcycle, cross-country skis, mountain bike, snowshoes, sea kayak, hiking, backpacking, etc.

 Arriving at Friday Harbor

 The quaint but lively town of Friday Harbor is the center of business and tourism on San Juan Island and on the entire archipelago of the San Juan Islands.
-The town is about 1 mile wide and 2 miles long, on an island of about 55 square miles.
+The town is about one mile wide and two miles long, on an island of about 55 square miles.
 If you come by conventional airplane, you'll land at the Friday Harbor Airport, on the southwest end of the little community, only a couple of blocks' walk from the center of town, or you can rent a car or take a taxi from there.
 Attire is quite casual so, however you come, you won't need more than a rolling carry-on for your belongings, as well as perhaps a daypack for rain gear.
-Several hotels and cafes are nearby, as well as shops, the visitors bureau and even a dog park.
+Several hotels and cafes are nearby, as well as shops, the visitor's bureau, and even a dog park.

-If you travel by ferry, seaplane or private watercraft, you'll arrive at the scenic Port of Friday Harbor, on the east side of town.
+If you travel by ferry, seaplane, or private watercraft, you'll arrive at the scenic Port of Friday Harbor, on the east side of town.
 The marina lies on your right, and a short walk up the gradual hill in front of the ferry dock leads to Front Street, along the waterfront, where a right turn leads to Spring Street, the main thoroughfare of town.
-There you'll find restaurants (including even savory Mexican food), shops, museums, art galleries and nearby hotels, inns and b&bs.
-The community provides a medical clinic, drug store, movie theaters, bookstores, a hop-on/hop-off trolley, moped and bicycle rentals, and access to water sports, whale watching and many scheduled events.
+There you'll find restaurants (including even savory Mexican food), shops, museums, art galleries, and nearby hotels, inns, and B&Bs.
+The community provides a medical clinic, drug store, movie theaters, bookstores, a hop-on/hop-off trolley, moped, and bicycle rentals, and access to water sports, whale watching, and many scheduled events.